Residence permits for those granted refugee status

 Working in Sweden

 You who have been granted a temporary residence permit for three years may work in Sweden.
-If you have a job where you can provide for yourself when your temporary residence permit expires, you will be able to apply for a permanent residence permit.

 When you apply for work you should bring copies of the documents which show that you have the right to live and work in Sweden.
 Also take your residence permit card with you.
 The employer will want to know for how long you are allowed to work in Sweden and whether your permission to work in Sweden is subject to any restrictions.
 Your employer will want copies of your documents and will also inform the Swedish Tax Agency that you have been employed.